wp-plugins/new-year-countdown-clock/readme.txt

 = Can I set the time of day and world timezone for the event ? = Yes, choose your time zone from timezone drop down in the admin panel

+= Can I put a countdown directly into the page? =
+Yes, the javascript is available directly from [mycountdown.org](http://mycountdown.org/Holiday/New_Year/getwidget/ "Generate your own New Year Countdown Clocks").
+You must paste the javascript into the page, blog entry or template, in HTML mode.

 = Is there support  ? =
 Further support is available at [mycountdown.org/support](http://mycountdown.org/wordpress-countdown-clock-plugin/)